davidrissato/graphql_ruby_using_idl/readme.md

 21. Using _rubydocker terminal_, stop application using `<CTRL> + C`
 ----

-# Part 3 - Supporting arguments on schema based resolution
+# Part 3 - Adding support to arguments on the schema based resolution

 11. Open _VSCode_ and open your `gql-example` local directory